davewsmith/toydeploy/README.md

     $ ansible -i inventory_pi -m shell -a "df -h" all
     $ ansible-playbook -i inventory_pi playbooks/main.yml

+The playbook is divided into a provision part and a deploy part.
+After the the first run,

+    $ ansible-playbook -i inventory_pi playbooks/deploy.yml

+is sufficient for deploying code changes.

 ## TODO: Deploy onto an EC2 instance

 Which I'll need to provision by hand (Terraform being out of scope at the moment),